 To protect your content, use the official Asset Escrow system.
 If you’re using the Asset Escrow system, you must mention this in your release topic so users know what they are receiving.
 Don’t roll your own obfuscation or licensing:

 - No obfuscation.
 Source code may not be obfuscated or minified.
 At all times must your release include source code.
 You may include compiled files (i.e. for a C# script) as long as source code is provided.

 - No remote code.
 We take security very seriously.
 At no point in your resource is the loading of remote code permitted, in any way or form.
 Loading remote code is extremely dangerous, regardless of the situation it’s used for.

 - No external downloads.
 Any resource, free or paid, must be immediately available.
 For resources provided on Tebex, this means that you must provide a direct download link after purchase.
 Requiring the user to join a Discord server, enter license tokens, register accounts, or similar to acquire and/or run a resource is not permitted.

 - Licensing note: The use of IP lockers or other forms of license authentication is prohibited as the no obfuscation and no remote code rules make this impractical.

-- Free releases: Releases that are released for free must contain a direct download and may not be Escrow protected, you may include a Tebex link but it may not be the only download.
+- Free releases: Releases that are released for free must contain a download other than Tebex (such as a direct download or GitHub).
+You may include a Tebex link but it must not be the only download.

 If a download link is not working, or you believe a resource is in violation of the above rules, flag the topic and let staff investigate.
 Do not discuss the matter in the topic to avoid arguments.